ucsblibrary/alexandria/doc/Ingesting.md

    files will each share a substring.

-2. Each set of metadata and data paths is passed to {Importer::Mods.import}.
-That method calls an instance of {Importer::Mods::Parser} on the metadata path, determining the object model and preparing the metadata for Fedora.
+2. Each set of metadata and data paths is passed to {Importer::MODS.import}.
+That method calls an instance of {Importer::MODS::Parser} on the metadata path, determining the object model and preparing the metadata for Fedora.
 Then, as in the CSV ingest, an instance of the appropriate {Importer::Factory}
    is created and `#run` to create the record in Fedora.